Sindry-Manufacturing/rotoforge/README.md

 A DC benchtop power supply, or power from the printer platform you are using(to power the BLDC and perhaps the other components)
 A buck converter to provide the 11 volts the BLDC requires A control board for the 3D printer / CNC frame you have selected.
 (The parts are made for the Ender 3 right now, but can be adapted to fit almost anything)
-**A dedicated all in one, tunable power converter of ~200 watt capability, with an integrated ESC and PWM controll interface for manual tuning and connection to existing PWM control signals available on 3D printer control boards would be of value here...**
+**A dedicated all in one, tunable power converter of ~200 watt capability, with an integrated ESC and PWM control interface for manual tuning and connection to existing PWM control signals available on 3D printer control boards would be of value here...**

 ## Software